LiorShviro/Machine-Learning-to-Forecast-Demand-in-Fashion-Industry-/README.md

 - Data preprocessing and pattern analysis

 ## 📄 Report
-The full academic report describing the research, methodology, and model is available in [`report/fashion_forecasting_report.pdf`](./report/fashion_forecasting_report.pdf).
+The full academic report describing the research, methodology, and model is available in [`report/A Machine Learning Approach to Forecasting Demand in Fashion Industry.pdf`](./report/A Machine Learning Approach to Forecasting Demand in Fashion Industry.pdf).

 ## 🛠️ Authors
 - Michal Koren, Shenkar College